 Completed acquisitions may not perform as anticipated or be integrated as planned.

 We regularly evaluate and pursue opportunities to acquire businesses that complement, enhance, or expand our current business, or offer growth opportunities.
-Our acquired businesses might not meet our financial and non-financial expectations or yield anticipated benefits.
-Our success depends, in part, on our ability to conform controls, policies and procedures, and business cultures; consolidate and streamline operations and infrastructures; identify and eliminate redundant and underperforming operations and assets; manage inefficiencies associated with the integration of operations; and retain the acquired business's key personnel and customers.
+Our acquired businesses or properties might not meet our financial and non-financial expectations or yield anticipated benefits.
+Our success depends, in part, on our ability to adapt and align controls, policies and procedures, and business cultures across both existing and new geographies; consolidate and streamline operations and infrastructures; identify and eliminate redundant and underperforming operations and assets; manage inefficiencies associated with the integration of operations; and retain the acquired business's key personnel and customers.
 Moreover, our acquisition activity may subject us to new regulatory requirements, distract our senior management and employees, and expose us to unknown liabilities or contingencies that we may fail to identify prior to closing.
-If we are forced to make changes to our business strategy or if external conditions adversely affect our business operations, such as unfavorable macroeconomic conditions (particularly high inflation and the resulting rise in interest rates), it may be difficult for us to accurately forecast revenue, operating income, or cash flow, and we may be required to record impairment charges in the future.
+If we are forced to make changes to our business strategy or if external conditions adversely affect our business operations, such as unfavorable macroeconomic conditions (including fluctuations in inflation, interest rates, and currency exchange rates), it may be difficult for us to accurately forecast revenue, operating income, or cash flow, and we may be required to record impairment charges.
 Additionally, we may borrow funds to finance strategic acquisitions.
 Debt leverage resulting from future acquisitions would reduce our debt capacity, increase our interest expense, and limit our ability to capitalize on future business opportunities.
 Such borrowings may also be subject to fluctuations in interest rates.
 Any of these risks could materially and adversely affect our business, product and service sales, financial condition, and results of operations.

 Corporate Activity and Growth - Risk 2